Epinio Push in Detail

 Epinio exposes an API server running inside the kubernetes cluster for all clients including cli to talk to it.
 When you run the

-epinio push command, the first thing the cli is going to do, is to hit the relevant api endpoint for pushing apps.
-(1a) There is a Traefik ingress which sits in front of the Epinio API server which does BasicAuth for all the requests.
-(1b) After successful authentication, it routes the request to the Epinio API server.
-The cli puts your code inside a tarball and sends it to the
+epinio push command, the first thing the cli is going to do, is to create an archive with the application's code and hit the relevant api endpoint to upload it to the API server (1a).
+There is a Traefik ingress which sits in front of the Epinio API server which routes your request to the API server (1b).

 When the upload request is complete, the cli will send a request to the

 stage endpoint of the Epinio API server.
 This will instruct the server to start the staging of the uploaded code.

 When the Epinio API server receives the stage request, it will create a